Self-reliance biggest lesson from COVID-19 crisis: PM Modi

 New Delhi, Apr 24: Prime Minister Narendra Modi on Friday said the biggest lesson the COVID-19 pandemic has taught India is to become self-reliant.

-During an interaction with sarpanches from across the country through video conferencing, PM Modi said,"the biggest lesson COVID-19 has taught us is to become self-reliant," Modi said, underlining that it is now imperative that villages also become self-reliant for their basic needs.
+During an interaction with sarpanches from across the country through video conferencing, PM Modi said, "the biggest lesson COVID-19 has taught us is to become self-reliant," Modi said, underlining that it is now imperative that villages also become self-reliant for their basic needs.

 Modi said the coronavirus pandemic has thrown up new challenges which the country never faced before, but it also made people learn new things.
 Applauding people for observing lockdown rules, the prime minister said it is because of them, the entire world today is talking about how India has responded to COVID-19 crisis.